-In the wake of the creation of the Sicilian monarchy, and the long conflict that extended from 1130 for almost a decade, King Roger II was ready to reorganise his peninsular dominions, especially the constitutional provinces of the duchy of Apulia and the Principality of Capua (also known as the Terra di Lavoro).
-According to the chronicle of Romuald of Salerno, after Roger II overcame and destroyed enemies and traitors - both rebellious barons and imperial forces - and was accepted into the pope's grace, he 'instituted chamberlains (camerarii) and justiciars (iustitiarii) throughout all the land, promulgated laws newly drafted by him, and removed evil customs from their midst, in order to preserve the peace'.
-The institution of titles for the organisation and control of the peninsular province appears hence to have been an instrumental feature of the kingdom's social arrangement.
+In THE WAKE OF the creation of the Sicilian monarchy, and the long conflict that extended from 1130 for almost a decade, King Roger II was ready to reorganize his peninsular dominions, especially the constitutional provinces of the duchy of Apulia and the Principality of Capua (also known as the Terra di Lavoro).
+According to the chronicle of Romuald of Salerno, after Roger II overcame and destroyed enemies and traitors-both rebellious barons and imperial forces-and was accepted into the pope's grace, he "instituted chamberlains [camerarii] and justiciars [iustitiarii] throughout all the land, promulgated laws newly drafted by him, and removed evil customs from their midst, in order to preserve the peace."
+The institution of titles for the organization and control of the peninsular province appears hence to have been an instrumental feature of the kingdom's social arrangement.
 However, in Norman Italy, after the kingdom's creation, there was no actual discernible, fixed form of central authority that would embed the higher nobility within an established administration.